 Applicants can find more information on the UCLA graduate admission process through the Graduate Division website, along with helpful FAQs.

-A bachelor’s degree in literature, ancient or modern, is a prerequisite for admission to the Ph.D. graduate program in Comparative Literature.
-Applicants whose B.A. program lacks a literature major are required to demonstrate the equivalent knowledge and comprehension of one literature before being considered a graduate student in good standing.
-Applicants are expected to have at least a 3.5 grade-point average in upper division literature courses.
-Literary proficiency in one foreign language and at least an elementary knowledge of a second one are expected.
-For students entering with an M.A. degree, the graduate advisor may agree to waive some of the normal course requirements.
+A Bachelor’s degree in literature, ancient or modern, is a prerequisite for admission to the Ph.D. in Comparative Literature program.
+Applicants whose B.A. program lacks a literature major are required to demonstrate the equivalent knowledge and comprehension of one literature.
+Applicants are expected to earn a minimum 3.4 grade-point average (GPA) in their upper-division literature courses.

 UCLA Department of Comparative Literature

 350B Kaplan Hall, Box 951536

 Los Angeles, CA 90095-1536

 Applicants must submit a research paper or other piece of writing (no more than 15 pages in length) in literature.
 Please do not submit your entire thesis.
 Please do not submit more than one paper.
 Extra papers are not considered by the Admissions Committee.
 This part of the dossier is very important, and is often given more weight in admissions decisions about admissibility than anything else, since it (potentially) provides evidence of the ability to pursue original research in the field.
 Applications will not be considered complete if a research paper is not included.

 Applicants to the Ph.D. in Comparative Literature must complete the Comparative Literature Supplemental Application section on the online application for graduate admission.
 This section requires applicants to disclose their native language and indicate proficiency (reading, writing, and speaking) in up to three (3) additional languages.
 Your application is considered incomplete if you do not provide this information.